 5. Hundred Dollar Method

-This technique should only be used when you have a small group of requirements to prioritize and It should only be used once for the same set of requirements to prevent respondents from biasing their results by assigning more dollars to their favourite requirement.
+This technique should only be used when you have a small group of requirements to prioritize and when you have the same set of requirements to prevent respondents from influencing their results by assigning more dollars to their favourite requirement.

 With this technique, however, it can be difficult to keep track of how much has been assigned and what amount is left to dispose of.